Tenerife viola masterclass

 About

-The concept of a festival jointly led by violists Nobuko Imai and Macarena Pesutic was conceived eight years ago in the Canary Islands.
-The Canarian Conservatory of Music in Tenerife and the Auditorio de Tenerife, both featuring excellent facilities and a state-of-the-art auditorium, provide an inspiring environment for music-making, with stunning views of the Atlantic Ocean.
+The concept of a festival headed jointly by Nobuko Imai and Macarena Pesutic was conceived five years ago in the Canary Islands.
+Touting wonderful facilities and a fantastic auditorium, the Canarian Conservatory of Music in Tenerife has an environment conducive to music making, providing incredible views of the Atlantic Ocean.

 ———